 To pull over means to stop the car somewhere safe either to rest or change drivers or get something from the car boot.

-Hand over: A more formal way to express this is to say to give or to present.
+A more formal way to express this is to say to give or to present.
 We hand over something we have or are holding to someone else who requests it.
 Sometimes it is used quite harshly.

 Ex.
 A robbery took place in the bank yesterday and thieves (robbers) demanded to hand over all the cash immediately.

-Sleep over: to stay or spend a night in a friend’s house.
+To stay or spend a night in a friend’s house.
 This phrasal verb is usually used by young children who like to spend time with their friends.
 One child invites the other to come to his home and have a sleepover (here it is a noun, one word).

 Ex.
 Would you like to sleep over in my house tonight?
 Mum is making popcorn and said we can watch a movie.

-Run over: this has two meanings as a phrasal verb so could be replaced by to kill (run over an animal, for example) or to review (run over some numbers or a presentation).
+This has two meanings as a phrasal verb so could be replaced by to kill (run over an animal, for example) or to review (run over some numbers or a presentation).